 All of the COVID-19 vaccines currently available in the US – Pfizer, Moderna, and Johnson and Johnson – have a version of a booster shot available.

-If it has been 6 months since an individual who is 18 years or older has completed their primary mRNA vaccine (Pfizer or Moderna) series, they can take any of the available booster shots.
+If it has been five months since an individual who is 18 years or older has completed their primary mRNA vaccine (Pfizer or Moderna) series, they can take any of the available booster shots.

 Don’t know which booster shot to get?

 The authorized “mix and match” strategy not only allows for convenience and accessibility for those who should receive a booster shot, it is also rooted in the science of safety and efficacy for doing so.
+If it has been four months since a person who is 50 years and older has received their first booster, they are eligible to take a second booster shot.
+Only mRNA vaccines (Pfizer and Moderna) are allowed for this dose.

 Deciding which booster dose to take depends on your personal health which should be discussed with your healthcare provider and your comfortability with receiving the one available at the time, or the familiarity you have with the series you received originally.